Seven Sisters (colleges): Coeducation

 Radcliffe College and Vassar College are no longer women's colleges.
-Radcliffe merged completely into Harvard College in 1999, and no longer exists as a separate undergraduate institution.
-The component parts of its campus, the Radcliffe Quadrangle and Radcliffe Yard, retain the designation "Radcliffe" in perpetuity, and serve or house both male and female students to this day.
-Vassar declined an offer to merge with Yale University and became independently coeducational in 1969.
+Radcliffe merged completely into Harvard College in 1999 and no longer exists as a separate undergraduate institution.
+The component parts of its campus, the Radcliffe Quadrangle and Radcliffe Yard, retain the designation "Radcliffe" in perpetuity and serve or house both male and female students to this day.
+Vassar declined an offer to merge with Yale University and became independently coeducational in 1969, the same year that Yale did.

 Barnard College was founded in 1889 as a women's college affiliated with Columbia University.
 However, it is independently governed, while making available to its students the instruction and the facilities of Columbia University.
 Columbia College, the university's largest liberal-arts undergraduate school, began admitting women in 1983 after a decade of failed negotiations with Barnard for a merger along the lines of the one between Harvard College and Radcliffe and between Brown and Pembroke.
 Barnard has an independent faculty (subject to Columbia University tenure approval) and board of trustees.
 Columbia University issues its diplomas, however, and most of Barnard's classes and activities are open to all members of Columbia University, male or female, and vice versa, in a reciprocal arrangement dating from 1900.

 In 1969 Bryn Mawr and Haverford College (then all-male) developed a system of sharing residential colleges.
 When Haverford became coeducational in 1980, Bryn Mawr discussed the possibility of coeducation as well but decided against it.

 As with Bryn Mawr, Mount Holyoke College, Smith College, and Wellesley College decided against adopting coeducation.
 Mount Holyoke engaged in a lengthy debate under the presidency of David Truman over the issue of coeducation.
 On November 6, 1971, "after reviewing an exhaustive study on coeducation, the board of trustees decided unanimously that Mount Holyoke should remain a women's college, and a group of faculty was charged with recommending curricular changes that would support the decision."
 Smith also made a similar decision in 1971.
 Two years later, Wellesley also announced that it would not adopt coeducation.